pkp/pkp-docs/translating-guide/en/translate-documentation.md

 You will have to click **Submit** below each piece of text to confirm that the translation is complete.

-#### Glossary
+#### Choosing the right words

+When translating software documentation, it's important to use terminology that is consistent with the software application and is commonly understood by users.
+There are a number of ways you can check this:
+- Check an installation of the software that the guide is about (e.g., OJS) with the language you are translating the document into installed and enabled.
+PKP maintains test drive demo sites for [OJS](https://pkp.sfu.ca/ojs/ojs_demo/), [OMP](https://pkp.sfu.ca/omp/omp_demo/), and [OPS](https://pkp.sfu.ca/ops/demo/).
+If your language is not installed here and you need assistance accessing an installation in your language, you can [Contact PKP](https://pkp.sfu.ca/contact-us/).
-PKP software translators maintain glossaries on a per-language basis of standard translations of technical terms.
-You should try to use the same translations when possible.
-You can check the glossaries in the [software translation tool](https://translate.pkp.sfu.ca/dictionaries/pkp-lib/).
+- PKP software translators maintain glossaries on a per-language basis of standard translations of technical terms.
+You can check the glossaries in the [software translation tool](https://translate.pkp.sfu.ca/dictionaries/pkp-lib/) on the language page, and if you create a Weblate account you can add terms to the glossary.

-You can also check a translated installation of OJS, OMP, or OPS to see what terms are used in the application itself.
+- You can post questions about terminology in the [PKP Community Forum](https://forum.pkp.sfu.ca/c/translations/12), which is a community discussion space for PKP translators.
+You will need to register to post a question.

 #### Screenshots